Half-Life (Windows)

 Impulse 99

 Note that the Sierra Studios logo is still used in the Steam version of the game when the cheat is activated, even though Valve has terminated their publishing deal with them long ago.
-It has become apparent that this was used during E3 1998, as seen on the small television screen showcasing the gameplay videos.
+It has become apparent that this was used during E3 1998, as seen on the small television screens showcasing gameplay videos.

 Regional Differences